wp-plugins/flexmls-idx/README.txt

 Yes, this plugin requires an API key that is only available to approved members.

 = How do I obtain API credentials? =
 Please call FBS Broker Agent Services at 800-437-4232, ext.
-108, or email <a href='mailto:idx@flexmls.com'>idx@flexmls.com</a> to purchase a key to activate your plugin.
+108, or email <a href='mailto:idxwordpress@flexmls.com'>idxwordpress@flexmls.com</a> to purchase a key to activate your plugin.

 == Changelog ==

+= 3.5.4 =
+* Supplements Added To Listing Detail Page
+* "All" Option Added To Property Type List In Shortcode Generator
+* Listing Status Filter Added To Shortcode Generator (Displays If Your Association Allows Solds In IDX)
+* More Default Sort Options Available
+* MLS # Now Included In Location Search Box Placeholder

+Bugs fixed:
+* Widget Settings Not Saving Under Appearance > Widgets
+* Line Height Value Added To Location Search Box in IDX Search Widget
+* New Line Break Added After The URL In The Message Notification Email
+* Portal Registration Popup – Pages To Show Checkboxes Now Saving
+* Property Type and Property Sub Types Selected Fields Maintained For Both Search Results and Listing Detail Pages.

 = 3.5.3 =